thought-machine/please/docs/codelabs/k8s.md

 - You should be comfortable using the existing build rules.
 - You should be familiar with [Docker](https://docs.docker.com/get-started/) and [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
-- This codelab uses minikube which is only available on macOS and linux, not FreeBSD.

-This codelab uses Python for the example service however the language used for this service isn't that important.
+This codelab uses Golang for the example service however the language used for this service isn't that important.
 Just make sure you're able to build a binary in whatever your preferred language is.

 ### What You'll Learn